 If you are bitten by a rattlesnake, call 911 immediately.
 Do NOT attempt to treat a snake bit yourself.

-The Rincon Mountains represent the most southern location for this snake, often considered a subspecies of the prairie rattlesnake, C. virividis cerberus or the Western rattlesnake, C. oreganus cerberus.
+The Rincon Mountains represent the most southern location for this snake, often considered a subspecies of the prairie rattlesnake, C. virividis cerberus, or the Western rattlesnake, C. oreganus cerberus.
 Young rattlesnakes vary greatly in color and may have a complex color pattern that can lead to confusion with other montane species.
 Adults in the Rincons are a striking black color, with smaller individuals a light gray.

 Black-necked Gartersnake (Thamnophis cyrtopsis)

-The black-necked gartersnake is named for large blotches on either side of its neck.
+The black-necked gartersnake is named for its large blotches on either side of its neck.
 It is a semi-aquatic species and can usually be found near a water source.
 As a defense, black-necked gartersnakes will bite, defecate, and emit a foul smelling musk.
 Young are live- born.

 Total length: 16-46 in (41-117 cm)

 Diet: Frogs, toads, tadpoles, fish, lizards and small mammals.

 Coachwhip (Masticophis flagellum)

 The coachwhip, a long, slender snake, gets its name from its resemblance to the whip used by stagecoach drivers.
 It is variable in color throughout its range, but individuals at Saguaro National Park are usually almost completely black.
 An extremely fast moving snake, the coachwhip quickly seizes its prey and swallows it live.
 If caught, a coachwhip will become aggressive, and may bite repeatedly until released.